 If you have a BAT in your house:

-If you find an injured or a grounded bat that seems debilitated please carefully contain the bat in a small container that has a few little air holes.
+If you find an injured or a grounded bat that seems debilitated please carefully contain the bat in a small container that has a few small air holes.
+The best container for a bat is a small box with a secure lid.
+A plastic container works well, even a clean quart size yogurt container.
+If you use a box, tape it shut making certain that the bat cannot come in contact with the adhesive.
+Bats can fit through a 1/4 in. gap.
 Be cautious of not catching delicate toes or wing tips in the lid when you close the container.
 The bat will appreciate a piece on non- terry cloth fabric or even a paper towel to hold onto inside the box.
 It is prudent to wear gloves and please, NEVER handle a bat with bare hands, both for your protection and for the safety of the bat.
-If you use any kind of tape to seal the box please make certain that the bat cannot come in contact with the tape's adhesive side.
 Please call us as soon as possible at 413-768-8928.

 If the bat is a pup, i.e. has little fur, please keep the pup warm and dry and covered by placing a clean, non-terry piece of fabric inside the box that will help the pup to feel safe and give it something to hide in.
 Adding a heat source to the container can save lives as long as it is not too hot, and it allows the pup to move away from the heat if it wants to.
 You can put warm water in a soda bottle but it must be secured so that it cannot roll onto the pup and the water temperature will have to be monitored because the water will cool down and need replacing.
 Remember bats can squeeze through a 1/4 inch gap so the container must have a secure lid!
 Call us at 413-768-8928 ASAP and we will further advise you as to what steps to take if there is a delay in getting the pup to us.